vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

   - bin/rake
 ```

-Translating that, you are instructing travis to use `ruby`. `bundle install` is the one that'll take a long time, so you are caching that for future use.
+Translating that, you are instructing Travis to use `ruby`. `bundle install` is the one that'll take a long time, so you are caching that for future use.
 You are asking for a `postgresql` service to enable database.

 The actual `script` section enables database migration.
 You do not have any database yet, but worth making it future proof.

-Before anything runs, you've instructed travis to use the new `database.travis.yml` and the default `database.yml`.
+Before anything runs, you've instructed Travis to use the new `database.travis.yml` and the default `database.yml`.
 You've also created a database for test region.
 This is required as the original one is adapted to run tests locally in your docker container test environment:

 ```yml
 test: